hashicorp/terraform-provider-aws/website/docs/r/vpc_security_group_vpc_association.html.markdown

 ## Attribute Reference

+This resource exports the following attributes in addition to the arguments above:

 * `state` - State of the VPC association.
 See the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_SecurityGroupVpcAssociation.html) for possible values.

 ## Timeouts